Andrew-code2020/MS2/README.md

 ##### Existing Features

 - Internal links to different parts of the Holiday in Ireland website
-- External links that open a new to different platforms such as social media, the government of Ireland website and links that are not developed yet due to a lack of permissions.
+- External links that open a new to different platforms such as social media, the Government of Ireland website.
 The social media accounts are linked to the developers social media accounts to demonstrate the skill of adding external links
 - Header - Contains our Alert Bar (where appropriate) and Navbar
 - Easy navigation - The Navbar at the top of each page is similar to conventional navbars allowing the user an intuitive experience on a perhaps unfamiliar website.
 We maintained this navbar across each page for ease of navigation.
 The navbar collapses on mobile devices to a single cog wheel.
 The navbar also includes a current class in yellow so the user knows what page they are on with one look.
 - Alert Bar - Appears only in the FAQ section and gives a direct link to the government of Ireland COVID-19 travel advice page for the benefit of users as they may need this information when planning a holiday in Ireland.
-- Footer - Linked to some pages we use to develop the  website and  conatins direct links to the developers Social Media platforms.
-Holiday in Ireland Social Media specific to this site does not exist but is in future plans.
+- Footer - Linked to some pages we used to develop the website and conatins direct links to the developers Social Media platforms.
+Holiday in Ireland Social Media specific to this site does not exist but is in future plans
 - Section - The middle section content changes on each page and gives basic information on aspect of the Holiday in Ireland site.
 - Hero Image - The eye catching landing page designed to convey that the user has arrived on a virtual piece of Ireland.
-- Dropdown - We tried to avoid displaying too much word information at one time.
-Our audience indicated a preference of small relevant bite size information.
-We opted to display the class type and class times immediately with price information available in the dropdown menu.
+- Dropdown - We tried to use dropdown options to allow a better visual experience for the user and to avoid long typed response on the contact us form
 - Hover - icons, internal and external links all turn blue when the cursor hovers over them.
-This lets the user know that there is more information they can access here.
+This lets the user know that there is more information they can access here
 - Icons - font awesome icons were used to add style and an intuitive feel to the user experience
 - Contact Form - We wanted people to be able to send us basic information and a message.
-This feature is non functional right now.
+This feature is functional now.
+If a user submits the form we receive an email to the developers personal gmail burnsad@tcd.ie and a copy is sent the user
-- jQuery toggle - The buttons on Learn about Ireland and FAQ page allow the user to click on the button to reveal more information about holidays in Ireland.
+- jQuery toggle - The buttons on Learn about Ireland and FAQ page allow the user to click on the button to reveal more information about holidays in Ireland
-- jQuery mouse enter - The cards on Learn about Ireland and Explore Ireland pages allow the user to hover the cursor over a card to reveal more information or take the next step and click on a button to reveal more content about holidays in Ireland.
+- jQuery mouse enter - The cards on the Learn about Ireland and Explore Ireland pages allow the user to hover the cursor over a card to reveal more information or take the next step and click on a button to reveal more content about holidays in Ireland
 - jQuery show and hide - The cards on Learn about Ireland and Explore Ireland pages make use of show and hide features to allow the user control over when content from the Holiday in Ireland page is revealed to them.
 - JavaScript - Google Maps API so the user can locate where in Ireland their chosen holiday is
 - JavaScript - Contact form linked up by email JS so that the user can send the Holiday in Ireland a quick message with there booking preferences